g-farrow/boto3_batch_utils/clients/cloudwatch.md

 The Cloudwatch client is intialised with the [Namespace](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Namespace) required.

-To submit a customer Cloudwatch metric, provide the following information:
+To submit a custom Cloudwatch metric, provide the following information:
 * `metric_name`: The name of the metric which the data will be associated with.
 See [Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Metric) for more information.
 * `value`: The value of the metric.
 * `timestamp`: (Optional) Defaults to `now()`.
 The timestamp for when the metric is pertinent.
-Default is now().
 * `dimensions`: (Optional) See [Dimensions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Dimension) for more information.
 Provide either a `cloudwatch_dimension` or a list of multiple `cloudwatch_dimension`.